ecashin/acoustic-walk/README.md

 # Acoustic Walk

+## Context

+This is hastily made software
+targeted toward an art opening in Athens, Georgia, under carefully controlled circumstances.

+## Usage

 To play shuffled audio, specify a directory where a recursive file-tree walk will find stereo WAV files, as in the example below.